-Court Examines Missouri Gov. Eric Greitens' Cell Phone In Criminal Case
+Court Examines Missouri Gov. Eric Greitens' Cellphone In Criminal Case

 Greitens' team has made a practice of aggressively filing motions to challenge each turn of the case, reported St. Louis Public Radio.
 And sometimes that tactic has worked.
 In April, St. Louis Circuit Court Judge Rex Burlison granted the defense's request to do a second deposition of two key prosecution witnesses and the state's private investigator.

-The third-party investigator will determine if Greitens' cell phone and email data is relevant to the trial, reported KMOV.
-It added that it is not clear whether Greitens was using the same cell phone that would have been in use during his extramarital affair with the woman.
+The third-party investigator will determine if Greitens' cellphone and email data is relevant to the trial, reported KMOV.
+It added that it is not clear whether Greitens was using the same cellphone that would have been in use during his extramarital affair with the woman.

 The governor has come under mounting pressure in the past few months.
 Greitens was charged in April with a felony — illegally obtaining a donor list from a veteran's charity to raise money for his 2016 political campaign.